alejandro-martinez-leon/hello/docs/source/api.rst

 The idea
 --------
-Understand how to create a python module.
-It only have some small functionalities
+Understand how to create a Python module.
+It only has some small functionalities

 #. :meth:`hello.register.Person`